Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 - Pick OU:

-- As a moneyline favorite this year, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.
+- As a moneyline favorite this season, the Heat are 36-22, a better mark than the Knicks have posted (20-21) as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!